PrathameshDhande22/Bloogo-App/README.md

 12. [React Toastify](https://fkhadra.github.io/react-toastify/introduction) For adding the Notification to alert the user about any changes made by him.
 13. [React Loader Spinner](https://mhnpd.github.io/react-loader-spinner/) Using this Library we added the loading components where the loading of data takes place.
 14. [Loading.io](https://loading.io/) Using these website created the Loading.gif for showing with the react loader spinner.
-15. [React Jodit](https://xdsoft.net/jodit/) An Open Source WYSIWYG Editor using for writing the Blog.
+15. [React Markdown Editor](https://uiwjs.github.io/react-md-editor/) Writing the blog post using these markdown components.
-16. [React Select](https://react-select.com/home) Select component with create in it.
+16. [React Select](https://react-select.com/home), Select component with create in it.
 17. [Reading Time Estimator](https://www.npmjs.com/package/reading-time-estimator) Used for Read the whole blog and estimate the time to read it.
 18. [Error Page Reference](https://colorlib.com/etc/404/colorlib-error-404-3/) From the above website the error page design has been made.
 19. [moment.js](https://momentjs.com/) JS library for date utility for giving from how many hours or minutes have been over by uploading this blog.